rafaelcanalesduron/semi-website/knowledge-base/learn/technology-summary.md

 ---
 bodyclass: page--knowledge-base knowledge-base--start
 layout: article-start
-title: Management brief
+title: Executive Summary
 description: Why is SeMI a great tool to enrich your current business offerings?
 In this primer you will learn why SeMI is so valuable for your business.
-topic: Getting started with SeMI
+topic: Learn
 author: MV
 relating-articles: []
 previous-article: null